Primary Congenital Glaucoma

 Eye pressure is measured in millimeters of mercury (mm Hg).
 Normal eye pressure ranges from 10-21 mm Hg.
 Elevated IOP is an eye pressure of greater than 21 mm Hg.
 An increase in IOP can damage the optic nerve and result in vision loss and even blindness.

-In approximately 75% of cases, primary congenital glaucoma is bilateral, that is, it occurs in both eyes.
+In a majority of cases, primary congenital glaucoma is bilateral, that is, it occurs in both eyes.

-Primary congenital glaucoma occurs more often in boys than in girls, with boys accounting for approximately 65% of cases.
+Primary congenital glaucoma occurs more often in boys than in girls.

 Despite the rarity of primary congenital glaucoma, the impact on a child’s visual development can be extreme.
 Early recognition and appropriate therapy for the glaucoma by an ophthalmologist (a medical doctor who specializes in eye care and surgery) can significantly improve the child's visual future and prevent blindness.